The Hyderabad Public School, Begumpet

-The Hyderabad Public School, Begumpet (HPS, Begumpet) is a privately funded public school in Hyderabad, Telangana, India.
+The Hyderabad Public School, Begumpet or HPS, Begumpet (formerly Jagirdars’ College) is a privately funded public school in Hyderabad, Telangana, India.
 The school has grades from pre-primary to the 12th (ages 3 to 17).
-The school is affiliated with the Council for the Indian School Certificate Examinations (ICSE, ISC) and is managed by the Hyderabad Public School Society and the Board of Governors.
+The school is affiliated with the Council for the Indian School Certificate Examinations (ICSE, ISC), the International Baccalaureate (IB) and Cambridge International Education (CIE).
+It is managed by the Hyderabad Public School Society and the Board of Governors.